RedCA-Family/code-analyst/README.md

                              ※ webapp directory should not overlap the src directories.
-     -include <arg>          specify include pattern(Ant-style) with comma separated. (e.g.: com/sds/**/*.java) -exclude <arg>          specify exclude pattern(Ant-style) with comma separated. (e.g.: com/sds/**/*VO.java) -m,--mode <arg>         specify analysis items with comma separated.
+     -include <arg>          specify include pattern(Ant-style) with comma separated. (e.g.: com/sds/**/*.java) -exclude <arg>          specify exclude pattern(Ant-style) with comma separated. (e.g.: com/sds/**/*VO.java) ※ If 'include' or 'exclude' option starts with '@' and has file name, the option value is read from the file
+     -m,--mode <arg>         specify analysis items with comma separated.
 If '-' specified in each mode, the mode is excluded. (code-size, duplication, complexity, sonarjava, pmd, findbugs, findsecbugs, javascript, css, html, dependency, unusedcode, ckmetrics, checkstyle)